 Some of the unofficial parking areas may allow overnight parking.
 See the sections lower down this page.

-There are 28 different official parking lots for the Miami Grand Prix.
-Details of these can be found on the Miami GP website here.
+There are 26 different official parking lots for the Miami Grand Prix.
+Details and exact address, locations and directions for these can be found on the Miami GP website here.

 To make it simpler I’ve put all of the parking lots on one Google Maps embed below.
 Click the ‘View Larger Map’ toggle in the top right to see it full screen and view the key of parking lots.